1305 Cost Transfers Involving Sponsored Projects

-To assure the integrity of the University’s charges for salaries, wages, goods and services on sponsored projects transferred to and/or from a sponsored project after an initial charge elsewhere in the University’s accounting system.
-Additionally, this policy is issued to ensure compliance with sponsor terms and conditions, regulations and University policies.
+To assure the allowability of the University’s charges for salaries, wages, goods, and services on sponsored projects transferred to or from a sponsored project after the initial charging of the expense in the University’s accounting system.
+Additionally, this policy is issued to ensure compliance with sponsor terms and conditions, regulations, and University policies.

-- The University is committed to ensuring that all cost transfers (either in the form of a labor distribution adjustment or non-salary journal entry) are legitimate and are conducted in accordance with sponsor terms and conditions, regulations and University policy.
+- The University is committed to ensuring that all Cost Transfers (either in the form of a payroll accounting adjustment or non-salary journal entry) are appropriate and are conducted in accordance with sponsor terms and conditions, applicable regulations, and University policy.

-- All Principal Investigators (PI) and their Business Managers are responsible for ensuring that transfers of costs to or from sponsored projects which represent corrections of errors are made promptly.
+- All Principal Investigators (“PIs”) and their Business Managers are responsible for ensuring that Cost Transfers that represent corrections of errors are made promptly.

-- Cost transfers must be supported by documentation which contains a complete explanation of how the error occurred and a correlation of the charge to the project to which the transfer is being made.
-Explanations such as “to correct an error” or “to transfer to correct project” are unacceptable.
+- Cost Transfers must be supported by documentation that contains a complete explanation of how the error occurred and a correlation of the charge being transferred to the project to which the transfer is being made.
+Explanations such as “to correct an error” or “to transfer to correct project” are insufficient.

-- Transfers of costs to any sponsored project are allowable only where there is direct benefit to the sponsored project being charged.
+- Cost Transfers to any sponsored project are allowable only where there is direct benefit to the sponsored project being charged.
 An overdraft or any direct cost item incurred during the conduct of one sponsored project may not be transferred to another sponsored project merely for the sake of resolving a deficit or an allowability issue.
-Cost transfers should not be used as a means of managing awards.
+Cost Transfers should not be used as a means of managing awards.

-- Cost transfers must be prepared and submitted within 90 days from the end of the calendar month in which the transaction appears on the award except in cases where the sponsor’s (federal or non-federal) terms and conditions are stricter than Yale’s policy.
+- Cost Transfers must be prepared and submitted within 90 days from the 5th day of the calendar month after the date the original transaction appears on the award.

-Note: Agencies that fall under the Department of Health and Human Services [i.e., Agency for Healthcare Research and Quality (AHRQ), Centers for Disease Control and Prevention (CDC), Food and Drug Administration (FDA), Health Resources and Services Administration (HRSA), Substance Abuse and Mental Health Services Administration (SAMHSA), Administration on Aging (AoA) as well as other HHS agencies (excluding the National Institutes of Health)] have the following condition in the HHS Grants Policy Statement, “Permissible cost transfers should be made promptly after the error occurs but no later than 90 days following occurrence unless a longer period is approved in advance by the GMO.”
-Cost transfers requiring sponsor prior approval must be routed to the appropriate Office of Sponsored Projects Award Manager for institutional approval and submission to the sponsor.
+Note: Agencies that fall under the Department of Health and Human Services [i.e., Agency for Healthcare Research and Quality (“AHRQ”), Centers for Disease Control and Prevention (“CDC”), Food and Drug Administration (“FDA”), Health Resources and Services Administration (“HRSA”), Substance Abuse and Mental Health Services Administration (“SAMHSA”), Administration on Aging (“AoA”), as well as other HHS agencies (excluding the National Institutes of Health)] are subject to the following condition in the HHS Grants Policy Statement, “Permissible cost transfers should be made promptly after the error occurs but no later than 90 days following occurrence unless a longer period is approved in advance by the GMO.”
+Cost Transfers requiring sponsor prior approval must be routed to the appropriate Office of Sponsored Projects Award Manager for institutional approval and submission to the sponsor.

-Any cost transfers submitted after 90 days from the end of the calendar month in which the transaction appears on the award requires the Office of Sponsored Projects Financial Management (OSP) review and approval.
-It should be noted that the OSP approval will only be granted under extenuating circumstances and confirmation of approval by the sponsor when applicable.
+Any Cost Transfers submitted after 90 days from the 5th day of the calendar month after the date the original transaction appears on the award require SPFA’s review and approval.
+It should be noted that the SPFA approval will only be granted under extenuating circumstances and confirmation of approval by the sponsor when applicable.

-- Yale University expects that costs directly charged to federally sponsored awards received by the University will comply with the cost principles outlined in the Office of Management and Budget 2 CFR Part 220 (OMB Circular A-21) or 2 CFR Part 200 (OMB Circular A-81) as applicable.
+- Yale University expects that costs directly charged to federally sponsored awards received by the University will comply with the cost principles outlined in 2 CFR Part 200.

-The University expects that all costs regardless of source of funds are charged correctly at the outset.
-Sponsored award charges must be in accordance with the sponsor’s terms and conditions.
-For federally funded sponsored projects, the following regulation applies unless otherwise stated in the award:
+The University expects that all costs, regardless of source of funds, are charged correctly at the outset.
+Sponsored award charges must be in accordance with the sponsor’s terms and conditions and applicable regulations.
+For federally funded sponsored projects, the following regulation and conditions apply, unless otherwise stated in the award:

 - Be necessary and reasonable for the performance of the award and be allocable to the award;